---

 })

-// Wrap MDX and Next.js config with each other
+// Merge MDX config with Next.js config

 export default withMDX(nextConfig)

-Frontmatter
+## Frontmatter

-Frontmatter is a YAML like key/value pairing that can be used to store data about a page. @next/mdx does not support frontmatter by default, though there are many solutions for adding frontmatter to your MDX content, such as:
+Frontmatter is a YAML like key/value pairing that can be used to store data about a page. `@next/mdx` does **not** support frontmatter by default, though there are many solutions for adding frontmatter to your MDX content, such as:

-To access page metadata with @next/mdx, you can export a metadata object from within the .mdx file:
+To access page metadata with `@next/mdx`, you can export a metadata object from within the `.mdx` file:

 export const metadata = {